francescoBassi2002/Caritas/README.md

 ## The Idea

 In collaboration with the I.I.T of Genova, we are creating an old school videogame.
-Inspired by an Italian classic Super Mario Bros, but with some magic of prank.

 ## Members
 * Yuri Armando